AvianshKumar/PlivoApiAutomationAssignment/README.md

 4:-ArchiveTest

-Note: Please ensure that the above said changes are done correctly, as the failure or success of testcases depends on these changes.
+Note:- Please ensure that the above said changes are done correctly, as the failure or success of testcases depends on these changes.